Creating characters and stories—exploring thoughts and ideas. Writing has always captivated me.

 My second novel, Enemy Queen, was published by SparkPress in May, 2020.
 In it, a young woman initiates passionate sexual encounters with two articulate but bumbling and crass middle-aged men.
 But what the woman demands in return soon becomes untenable.
 A short time later she goes missing, prompting the county sheriff to open a murder investigation.
 This plotline may sound like a radical departure from my first novel—but in reality, the books have many themes in common.
 This one just weaves a tale which is a good deal more lighthearted and roguish.
 Enemy Queen was named a finalist in the category of Cross Genre Fiction for the International Book Awards.

-My fourth novel, Dali-esque, about the peripatetic machinations of a dysfunctional family, will be published by SparkPress in June, 2022.
+My fourth novel, Will’s Surreal Period, about the peripatetic machinations of a dysfunctional family, will be published by SparkPress in June, 2022.
 Will’s Surreal Period was longlisted for the prestigious Chanticleer International 2022 SOMERSET Book Award for Literary and Contemporary Fiction.

 In my private life, I still practice yoga, meditation, and vegetarianism, and have done so now for over fifty years.
 That, along with my persistent efforts to live as ethically and compassionately as I am able, forms the core of my personal spiritual discipline.